Predatory publishing: Can you tell which ‘fee charging’ academic journals are reputable?

 It should.
 This is a must for any reputable academic journal.

-If the journal you’re looking at is not, then probably best to avoid.
+If the journal you’re looking at is not, then it is probably best to avoid.

-It’s always better to try to get your work published in journals with IFs, if possible.
-At Charlesworth, we recommend making a list of journals in your field that you’d like to see your work published in, and then ranking this list from top to bottom by IFs.
+It’s always better to try to get your work published in journals with impact factors, if possible.
+At Charlesworth, we recommend making a list of journals in your field that you’d like to see your work published in, and then ranking this list from top to bottom by impact factors.